Society for Spirituality and Social Work

 Welcome to the Society for Spirituality and Social Work.
 The Society was founded in 1990, in Dr. Edward Canda's words, "in order to create connections and mutual support among social workers of many contrasting spiritual perspectives."
 The Society is committed to developing innovative approaches to spiritually sensitive social work practice and education.

 - inclusion of the Journal of Religion & Spirituality in Social Work as a membership benefit

 These events and materials are designed to promote research, develop theory, teaching, and dissemination of best practices in the field.
 Conferences have included paper presentations, workshops, and experiential spiritual practices designed to inform participants about a variety of worldviews and engage them in activities that deepen understanding of spiritual dimensions of life.

 Dr. Edward Canda, faculty at University of Kansas School of Social Work, was the first director, followed by Dr. Robin Russel of Binghamton University.
 Our third director was Dr. Ann Weaver Nichols of Arizona State University School of Social Work, and our currently director is Dr. Helen Land of University of Southern California School of Social Work.

 In addition to the national conferences and activities, social work educators and practitioners are encouraged to form local and regional groups affiliated with the Society.
-Their events and meetings will be publicized in our referred periodical, The Forum.
 The Society for Spirituality and Social Work in the U. S. collaborates with the Canadian Society for Spirituality and Social Work and with the Puerto Rico Society on conferences and publications.
 Outreach to groups to Mexico are planned.

 We hope to see you at our next conference.